Learning to Love Myself: A Real Journey of Healing and Growth

 1. Self-Validation Is Key

 For years, I was waiting for someone else to tell me I was good enough.
 I thought approval had to come from outside — a parent, a partner, or society.
-But self-love began the moment I realized I didn’t need to be chosen by others to be worthy.
+But self-love began the moment I realised I didn’t need to be chosen by others to be worthy.

 Now, I practice self-validation by reminding myself: